learning outcomes

 5 Facts About Prejudice At Work

-3. Reaching a global audience, Hollywood has been immensely influential in fighting prejudice.
+Revealed: the stark evidence of everyday racial bias in Britain - Reaching a global audience, Hollywood has been immensely influential in fighting prejudice.
 Philadelphia (1993) was the first major movie to help combat sexual and AIDS discrimination at work.
 What issues at work do you believe need to be addressed today?

 For more information on the topic – check out the E-book chapter on Identity Negotiation Perspectives